ucll-programming/course-material/docs/installation/python.md

 ### Windows Instructions

-Open Git Bash in the `00-setting-things-up` directory and enter.
+Open Git Bash in the `scripts` directory and enter.

 ```bash
 $ py check-python-installation.py